-Doctorate Degree in Physics with first class recognition.
-Now she is following her second PhD in wide, asking to get involve with them.
+Physics with first class recognition.
+Now she is following her second PhD in Astrophysics with wide, asking to get involve with them.
 Also, She has received several invitations from some private researchers around the world asking to contribute to their researches.
-She worked as
+She worked as Mathematics tutor/Instructor at Mathematics department, Faculty of Engineering, University of Moratuwa, Sri

-Astrophysics with Belarusian National Technical University.
+Belarusian National Technical University.

-Geerasee has been invited by several Astronomy/Physics institutions and organizations worldalready.
+Geerasee has been invited by several Astronomy/Physics institutions and organizations world-